Motorcyclist dead in crash on US-1 in Cary

 CARY, N.C.
-(WTVD) -- A motorcyclist died in a morning crash on US-1 in Cary.
+(WTVD) -- Cary officials identified Wednesday the motorcyclist who died in a crash on US-1 Tuesday.

-The driver of the motorcycle was headed south of US-1/west on US-64 near the Tryon Road exit when traffic ahead of him stopped.
+Officials said Raines was on US-1 south/US-64 west near the Tryon Road exit when traffic ahead of him stopped.

 The motorcyclist did not stop in time; he crashed into the rear of a pickup truck and died at the scene.